neuronsimulator/nrn/docs/python/modelspec/programmatic/network/netcon.rst

     Description:

-        Returns the segment containing the target point process.
+        Returns the segment containing the target point process (or None if there is no target).
 The section is accessible via ``seg.sec`` and the normalized position ``x`` is accessible via ``seg.x``.